TnLCommunity/corndogs/README.md

  * How many tasks completed in a time window?
 (This may allow historic views)
  * Length of time for tasks to be worked.

+These will be implemented after functionality is proven out.